stuartwakefield/towers-of-hanoi/README.md

-# towers-of-hanoi
+# Towers of Hanoi

-Solver for the Towers of Hanoi problem
+Solver for the Towers of Hanoi puzzle